platonai/ProxyHub/README.md

 ### 2. Run with IDE

-- Create an `application.properties` file in the project root:
+- Create an `application-private.properties` file in the project root:

 ```properties
 DEEPSEEK_API_KEY=YOUR_DEEPSEEK_API_KEY